What is a Texas Administrator or Service Company for a Workers’ Compensation SIG Bond

 Know what this bond is for and how to obtain it!

-As stated in Chapter 407A of the Labor Code, an association of five or more employers who are unincorporated may form a Worker’s Compensation Self-Insured Group (SIG), subjected to the approval of the Commissioner of Insurance.
+As stated in Chapter 407A of the Labor Code, an association of five or more employers who are unincorporated may form a Worker’s Compensation Self-Insured Group (SIG), subject to the approval of the Commissioner of Insurance.

 The surety bond’s Principal will be the Worker’s Compensation Self-Insured Group’s Administrator or Services Company.

 Each Worker’s Compensation Self-Insured Group is required to appoint an Administrator to manage their daily activities.